Search notes:

 }

-Github repository temp-AutoHotKey, path: /exitApp.ahk2
+Github repository temp-AutoHotKey, path: /exitApp.ahk

 Sleep

-msgBox("Going to sleep for 2 seconds")
+msgBox('Going to sleep for 2 seconds')

 sleep(2000)

-Github repository temp-AutoHotKey, path: /sleep.ahk2
+Github repository temp-AutoHotKey, path: /sleep.ahk

 Dynamically create a hotkey